Degree awarding powers

 - Ensure New DAPs plans set out the detail of how you will implement plans, as well as by when (for all criteria).

-- Clearly set out current versus plans and evidence – especially if you are moving away from validating partners or current procedures and/or policies.
+- Clearly set out current versus plans and evidence – especially if you are moving away from the current policies or procedures in place at your validating partners.

 - Think about the best way to arrange access for assessors to your virtual learning environment or systems (including access to assessments and feedback).